vuestorefront/storefront-ui/packages/vue/docs/migration-guide.md

 In this section we will add notes and info's about new changes and releases.

-## Migration to v0.8.0
+## Migration to v0.9.0

-> **v0.8.0 has been released!** :tada:
+> **v0.9.0 has been released!** :tada:

 ### **Why you should migrate?**

 :::tip What is new?

-:point_right: new SfColorPicker component

-:point_right: SfHeaderNavigation component

-:point_right: changed SfImage API allowing to use `srcset` prop

-:point_right: manual on how to use Tailwind css with Storefront UI was added

-:point_right: open all items in SfAccordion by default by passing `open="all"`

-:point_right: slot for button in SfScrollable was applied

-:point_right: prop icon added in SfSearchbar to customize size and color of the icon
+:point_right: design refreshment adjusting to current style guide [figma](https://www.figma.com/file/N0Ct95cSAoODNv7zYS01ng/Storefront-UI-Design-System?node-id=0%3A1)

+:point_right: changes of global variables for typography and layout

+:point_right: change of BEM modifiers for component states into seperate classes e.g. `--is-active` to `.is-active`

+:point_right: script to pull off library components to your project

-:point_right: new component SfComponentSelect added with all current functionality and SfSelect component changed to native
+:point_right: new component SfTextArea

+:point_right: SfDropdown with new API

 :information_source: for more details see our `CHANGELOG.md`